 Custom Filtering on a List Page

 You can write a Velo script in the dynamic list page's code panel that listens to a dropdown element's change event and applies a dataset filter based on the selected value.
-When a visitor picks a category from the dropdown, the dataset updates its filter to match that value - instantly narrowing the repeater results without reloading the page.
+When a visitor picks a category from the dropdown, the dataset updates its filter to match that value, instantly narrowing the repeater results without reloading the page.
 If the visitor selects "All," the filter clears and all items show again.

 The key components are: a dropdown element connected to a dataset filter method, and the dataset's setFilter() method that accepts a wixData.filter() query.
-You can find the full code example in the Wix developer documentation.
+You can find the full code example in the the Wix developer documentation.

 Previous and Next Navigation Buttons